 - Vodka: Quality is also important here, so try to avoid the cheapest bottle in the store.
 I would recommend Tito’s or Absolut vodka.

 - Freshly-Squeezed Lime Juice: Key words: freshly-squeezed.
-No bottled lime juice, please!
+Avoid the bottled lime juice and I promise you will taste the difference!

 Moscow Mule Mugs: